hallie-marshall/portfolio/README.md

 This repository highlights my approach to harnessing data as a tool for strategic decision-making and operational improvement.
 With experience across consulting, process optimization, and data management, I bring a unique perspective that combines analytics with business strategy to drive meaningful business impact.

 # **About Me**
 I’m Hallie Marshall, a seasoned consultant with a deep passion for using data to drive informed business decisions.
 With a track record of transforming complex data into actionable insights, I specialize in improving data architecture, streamlining processes, and enabling real-time analytics to empower teams and stakeholders.
-My current role as a Consulting Manager allows me to lead data-centric initiatives that enhance efficiency, automate reporting, and strengthen decision-making at every level.
+My current role as a Consulting Manager allows me to lead data-focused initiatives that enhance efficiency, automate reporting, and strengthen decision-making at every level.

 My consulting background and hands-on analytics experience fuel my ability to bridge the gap between data science and business needs, ensuring that data is at the heart of strategic planning and execution.